mkaplan07/arb/README.md

 ## Using the Widget

-To embed the widget on your site, just drop in the following html:
+To embed the widget on your site, drop in the following html:
 ```
 <arb-widget></arb-widget>
 <script src="https://infallible-lichterman-a72efc.netlify.app/js/app.js"></script>
 ```

+Or try the widget [here](https://infallible-lichterman-a72efc.netlify.app/)

 Choose a cryptocurrency and a quote currency.
 The widget returns the best arbitrage opportunity, which it verifies every few seconds.
 If the opportunity no longer exists or a better one arises, the widget will update.